apijobsdev/reactjs-jobboard/README.md

 React is also an open-source JavaScript front-end framework for creating interactive user interfaces.
 React allows developers to create reusable components that, when combined, form the entire application user interface.

-In this tutorial, you will learn about Strapi and walk through a step-by-step guide on creating a complete job board website with React and Strapi.
+In this tutorial, you will learn about apijobs and walk through a step-by-step guide on creating a complete job board website with React and apijobs.

 # Goal